mvolkmann/blog/src/nushell.md

 The configuration for Nushell is stored in a
 {% aTargetBlank "https://github.com/toml-lang/toml", "TOML" %}
-(Tom's Obvious, Minimal Language) file whose path can be obtained by entering `config path`.
+(Tom's Obvious, Minimal Language) file whose path can be obtained by entering `echo $nu.config-path`.
 Configuration settings can be changed by editing this file or using the `config` subcommands described below.
 Changes to the config file only affect new shell sessions, not the current one.

-To edit the config file with Vim, enter `vim (config path)`.
+To edit the config file with Vim, enter `vim $nu.config-path`.
-To edit the config file with VS Code, enter `code (config path)`.
+To edit the config file with VS Code, enter `code $nu.config-path`.
 When editing the config file using VS Code, consider installing the "TOML Language Support" extension which profiles syntax highlighting and formatting.